Rampton Secure Hospital: History

-In 1899 the Lunacy Commissioners decided an additional facility was required as 'overspill' for Broadmoor Asylum in London.
+In 1899 the Lunacy Commissioners decided an additional facility was required as "overspill" for Broadmoor Asylum in Berkshire.
 Three sites were assessed in Nottinghamshire and Woodbeck Farm was chosen because of its proximity to a large supply of soft water.
 The farm was later to give its name to the housing built for staff.

 The site was acquired in 1907 and building began in 1909, with the original building being designed by Francis William Troup.
 The facility opened in 1912 as Rampton Criminal Lunatic Asylum.

 During the First World War, Broadmoor revised its discharge policy.
 This meant there were many more beds available and Rampton was no longer needed.
 Remaining staff and patients were transferred to Broadmoor and the Rampton site was temporarily closed in February 1920.

 Some female patients were transferred to Warwick State Institution from 1923.
 Female patients who were classified as more 'hopeful' were kept at Rampton for specialised training.
 Some women were sent into domestic service.

-Under 18s continued to be admitted to Rampton into the 1980s, but as from 1962 the Special Hospitals Office Committee (SHOC) stated that it was undesirable to have children under 10 to be admitted there.

 The Second World War caused staff shortages and therapeutic occupational activities had to be limited.
 Patients contributed to the war effort by knitting hats, gloves and pullovers and growing food.

 When the National Health Service (NHS) was introduced in 1948, Rampton was transferred to the Ministry of Health, although it remained under the management of the Board of Control.
 The Mental Health Act 1959 saw Rampton recategorized as a Special Hospital and the Ministry of Health assumed responsibility (this was later taken over by the Department of Health and Social Services).
 The three UK special hospitals, including Rampton, were managed through the Special Hospitals Office Committee.

+In 1962 the Special Hospitals Office Committee (SHOC) stated that it was undesirable to have children under 10 admitted to Rampton, but under 18s continued to be admitted into the 1980s.

 In 1967 the League of Friends of Rampton Hospital was established to provide patient comforts, transport for relatives, and a volunteer befriending scheme.
 The Patient Amenities Fund was formed in 1969 through a bequest from Mrs Phoebe Boddy to provide comforts and amenities to patients.
 This was wound up in 1998.

 In February 2000, the hospital was awarded a Charter Mark award.
 This government scheme was designed to both reward excellence and encourage constant quality improvement.
 The scheme laid emphasis on the quality of service provided to users including visitors and the general public.

 In 2001 Rampton Hospital Authority was renamed Rampton Secure Hospital.
 In April of that year, the hospital, which had previously been administered by the Home Office, became managed by the new Nottinghamshire Healthcare NHS Trust, a provider of mental health services in the local area.